Lmottet/Lmottet/README.md

-- 👋 Hi, I’m Lionel
+- Greetings, I’m Lionel !
-- 👀 I’m interested in tech with good dev experience and practices that let me produce quality products
+- I’m interested in tech with good dev experience and practices that let me produce quality products
-- 🌱 Currently learning Kotlin
+- Currently learning Kotlin

 <!---
 Lmottet/Lmottet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.